Every Vote Counts

 Being an Educated Voter Is Essential

-There are many important details that go into voting, particularly this year as states implement new rules to ensure voters can safely cast their ballots.
-Continuing efforts that began two years ago, customers and associates will see signs in our stores and clubs directing them to resources that will help them stay informed and participate in the elections, from requesting an absentee ballot to voter registration deadlines to polling locations and who is on the ballot in their communities
+There are many important details that go into voting to ensure voters can safely cast their ballots.
+Continuing efforts that began in 2018, customers and associates have access to resources that will help them stay informed and participate in the elections, from requesting an absentee ballot to voter registration deadlines to polling locations and who is on the ballot in their communities.

 Supporting Associates' Participation in the Democratic Process